miekki/gh-packages/src/Hello.Lib/README.md

-# Calculator lib
+# Hello lib

 [back to list with libraries](../../../gh-packages/README.md)

-This is redme for Calculator lib
+This is Hello lib written in C#